nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### Editing trip

-- 'edit' syntax with incorrect or missing attribute (e.g. edit 1 -location).
+- `edit` syntax with incorrect or missing attribute (e.g. edit 1 -location).
 <br>
 Expected: An error will inform the user, providing the input syntax for editing a trip.